Kordedekehine/word-university/README.md

 Teacher should be authorized to create a course he/she will supervise.

-Teacher should have each lesson sessions in the course where they upload a pdf text for pupils to read .
+Teacher should have each lesson sessions in the course where they upload a pdf text for pupils to read.

 The system supports the system giving assignments through pdfs and students will be autograded.